|

 a corn-and-sour-cream soup, tastes like corn on the cob in a bowl.

-And that’s just for starters.
+And thats just for starters.
 The unusual Mexican and Spanish menu

 and inviting interior make El Mariachi II a hopping spot.
 Weekend